kratuvwxyz/kratuvwxyz.github.io/README.md

 With Seven years of hands-on experience, I’m a highly motivated full-stack developer specializing in front-end development.
 Experienced with all stages of the development cycle for dynamic and creative projects.
 Passionate for design, layout, typography and user experience to create outstanding work.

-## HIRE ME
+#### Hire Me!

-Strong marketing background and project management with the ability to work at a fast pace and with minimal supervision.
+Expert in UI/UX and visual design.
+Strong marketing and project management background with the ability to work at a fast pace and with minimal supervision.
 I work with an aim, commitment, and honesty.

+#### Resume

+Please review my [resume](http://desaign.me).
+References available upon request.
+Thank you for your time and consideration.

 **I'd Love To Hear From You.**
 Thank you for your time and consideration.
 My Mantra is simple, *no one is perfect, and criticism is always welcome and expected*.
 Your opinion matters.
 I hope you enjoy my work.
 Please contact at <a href="mailto:github@desaign.studio?Subject=Message from Github">github@desaign.studio</a>.